 As we consider this idea of loving and serving others, some other thoughts and questions may come to mind.

-- What does the Bible say about loving and serving others?
+- What does the Bible say about helping and serving others?

 Let’s dive into some of these thoughts and more as we look at some different scriptures about serving others.

-One biblical definition of serving others we can find by looking at the word ‘servant’ in the verse listed above in Matthew 23:11.
+One biblical definition of serving others we can find by looking at the word ‘servant’ in Matthew 23:11.

 The original word is diakonos and means “one who executes the commands of another, esp. of a master, a servant, attendant, minister”.